 There is careers advice available at College to you from the C&K Careers team.
-Renuka Mistry gives adult careers advice on Wednesdays and you can contact her through Learner Services on 01422 399367.
+Ask in Learner Services for more information about this.

 There is also information available on the College website through Career Explorer, about the jobs that might be of interest to you, or those that relate specifically to the skills and knowledge that your course develops.